Kubernetes-class operational leverage without Kubernetes-class cost

 Built-in observability

-Status, logs, health, and next actions stay in one operational frame.
+Status, logs, health, and next actions stay in one operational view.

 Skiff keeps operators from assembling context from scratch.
 Service status is tied to the operation, underlying cloud resources, trace ID, target health, logs, findings, and recommended commands.
 The same context is available as JSON for agents.